MyVueAdmin/dist/README.md

 # :heavy_check_mark: MyVueAdmin
 MyVueAdmin (MVA) is a web application for MySQL-databases management.
 It is created to be fast and deliver "nice-to-use" experience.
-This repo contains compiled versions of MyVueAdmin
+This repo contains compiled versions of MyVueAdmin.

 # :computer: Requirements
 ## Server side